kyma-project/kyma/tests/application-connector-tests/README.md

 ### Run locally

-If test is not able to find `InClusterConfig`, it will try to use the local `kubeconfig` file.
+If the test is not able to find `InClusterConfig`, it will try to use the local `kubeconfig` file.

 To run tests locally export required environment variables:
 ```